rackerlabs/docs-core-infra-user-guide/storage/cloud_server_local_storage.rst

 although it may have less capacity than any attached data disks.

 ..
 NOTE::
-   To make a back up copy of a *system* disk, use Cloud Images to create a bootable backup.
+   To make a backup copy of a *system* disk, use Cloud Images to create a bootable backup.

 Data Disks